robohydra/robohydra/index.md

 This project started at [Opera Software ASA](http://opera.com) as an internal tool to test some of our projects.
-Large parts of this code were (and still are) developed there, but as it's pretty generic we decided to open source it.
+Large parts of this code were developed there, but as it's pretty generic we decided to open source it.
 See [Opera's GitHub account](http://github.com/operasoftware) for more open source goodies.